ElementG9/DodecaPi-Software/protocol/protocol.md

 |-----------------|------------|-------|
 | Protocol Number | u8         |       |

 Ox00 Handshake should only send a u8 for the protocol number.
-If the child does not support the protocol version, they should send a [0x07 Disconnect](#0x07-disconnect) in response instead of [0x08 Handshake Response](#0x08-handshake-response).
+If the worker does not support the protocol version, they should send a [0x07 Disconnect](#0x07-disconnect) in response instead of [0x08 Handshake Response](#0x08-handshake-response).